-

 as well as instructions on how to purchase them can be found in the course syllabus

 and/or eLEARN.
-You are expected to purchase these materials within the first week
+You are expected to purchase and have access to these materials within

 Communication in classrooms assists students and faculty in understanding the content,

-You should check and READ your eLEARN email at least three times a week.
+You should check and READ your email at least three times a week.
 If your instructor

 - Email and mobile phone notifications.

-rom Notifications, you can have automatic notifications sent to an email account or
+Through eLEARN, you can have automatic notifications sent to an email account or to

 posted, updates to Content pages, due date reminders for Dropboxes and Quizzes, and